pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 fully functional and also reacts to possibly not yet known errors with a user-friendly error loop.

 #### Feel free to check our tool and give us feedback!
 Enjoy ;)
+© by the authors.
+Free for use in non-commercial way.
+Please contact for further purpose.